Skip to content

 The current React Native version only supports Android and iOS platforms.

-1. Navigate to User Analysis > Create > React Native;
+1. Enter User Analysis > Create > React Native;

-• Public DataWay: Directly receives RUM data without requiring DataKit collector installation.
+• Public DataWay: Directly receives RUM data without installing DataKit collector.

 • Local Environment Deployment: Receives RUM data after meeting the prerequisites.